 We optimize curve parameters $\{\mathbf{P}_j^k, o_j, d_j\}$ through the following multi-objective loss:

 \paragraph{Edge-Aware Rendering Loss} The original loss function in 3DGS for training 3D Gaussians is defined as:

 where $\mathcal{L}_1$ and $\mathcal{L}_{D\text{-}SSIM}$ are supervised by the ground-truth image.
 However, this formulation suffers from gradient collapse in edge map optimization due to the sparse distribution of edge pixels, often leading to the transparency of all Gaussians converging to zero.

-To address this issue, we propose a novel edge-aware loss function $\mathcal{L}_{edge}$ that replaces $\mathcal{L}_1$ and balances the influence of edge and non-edge pixels in edge maps.
+To address this issue, we propose a novel edge-aware loss~\cite{Ye_2023_CVPR} function $\mathcal{L}_{edge}$ that replaces $\mathcal{L}_1$ and balances the influence of edge and non-edge pixels in edge maps.
 The loss function is defined as:

-where: \begin{itemize} \item $M_I$ denotes the set of edge pixels in the current edge map (pixels with intensity greater than the threshold $\eta = 0.1$), and vice versa for $N_I$, and $E_I$ for all pixels. \item $I_i$ and $\hat{I}_i$ are the pixel values in the rendered Gaussian image and the ground-truth edge map, respectively. \end{itemize} This function enhances the model's ability to discriminate edge pixels by adaptively balancing the contributions of edge and non-edge regions during optimization.
+\begin{itemize} \item $M_I$ denotes the set of edge pixels in the current edge map (pixels with intensity greater than the threshold $\eta = 0.1$), and vice versa for $N_I$, and $E_I$ for all pixels. \item $I_i$ and $\hat{I}_i$ are the pixel values in the rendered image and the ground-truth edge map, respectively. \end{itemize} This function enhances the model's ability to discriminate edge pixels by adaptively balancing the contributions of edge and non-edge regions during optimization.

 \paragraph{Smooth Connection Regularization} To ensure smooth connections between learned curves, we design a regularization term that minimizes the distance between adjacent endpoints.
 Let $P_i$ and $P_j$ denote the endpoints (either start or end) of the $i$-th and $j$-th curves, respectively.
 The endpoint connection regularization term is defined as: